Rachel Patta Howard is an associate in the Labor and Employment Practice Group in the firm's Century City office.

 Areas of Practice

-Additionally, Ms. Howard advises and counsels clients on day-to-day employment issues including internal investigations, discipline and terminations, leaves of absence, the interactive process, reasonable accommodations, personnel policies, and other wage and hour compliance issues.
+Additionally, Rachel advises and counsels clients on day-to-day employment issues including internal investigations, discipline and terminations, leaves of absence, the interactive process, reasonable accommodations, personnel policies, and other wage and hour compliance issues.
 She also has experience drafting employment agreements, severance agreements and employment policies, including employee handbooks.

 - "New OSHA Requirements for Employee Involvement and Employer Recordkeeping Take Effect Over the Next Two Months," November 14, 2016